Messi breaks La Liga assist record | Goal.com

 Just 10 minutes after setting up Fati, Messi scored a goal of his own when he ran onto a pass from Riqui Puig before knocking past Alaves goalkeeper Roberto to double the Catalan side's lead.

-The Argentina international is now on 24 goals in La Liga this season, putting him two ahead of Real Madrid striker Karim Benzema.
+The Argentina international struck again in the second-half as his side went 5-0 up, taking his tally to 25 goals in La Liga this season, putting him three ahead of Real Madrid striker Karim Benzema.

-Messi will claim the Pichichi Trophy, given to the league's top scorer, for the seventh time in his career unless the France international nets at least a hat-trick in their final game of the season at Leganes on Sunday.
+Messi will claim the Pichichi Trophy, given to the league's top scorer, for the seventh time in his career unless the France international nets at least four goals in their final game of the season at Leganes on Sunday.

-Barcelona extended their lead against Alaves to 3-0 when Luis Suarez struck just before half-time.
+Barcelona extended their lead against Alaves to 3-0 when Luis Suarez struck just before half-time and Nelson Semedo added another 12 minutes into the second half.

 Quique Setien's team had already been confirmed runners-up, as they lost 2-1 to Osasuna at home on Thursday while Madrid sealed the league title on Thursday with a 2-1 win over Villarreal to move seven points ahead of their fierce rivals.